Raguram-N/BillianceAI-1/README.md

 After endlessly replying, Felina - its time to influence:

 > **Felina:**
-> “Sir, I would like to walk you through the college visually. it takes just a few minutes sir!
+> “Sir, I would like to walk you through the college visually.
+It takes just a few minutes sir!
 > I’ve sent you a short brochure.
 Kindly open it, sir.”
 (Use earphones or phone speaker for better experince)

 Student opens the PDF on WhatsApp.